Skip to Content

 While younger children had the most trouble, even older kids did not do much better.
 Children aged 10 to 13 tended to linger on the curb for a longer period of time than adult pedestrians, which indicated to researchers that children within this age group had a harder time distinguishing between hazardous situations and situations which were safe.

-Children of all ages were also interviewed on factors that could affect safe crossing, such as the speed of approaching vehicles and their field of vision.
+Children of all ages were also interviewed on factors that could affect safe crossings, such as the speed of approaching vehicles and their field of vision.
 None of the children in any age group expressed a strong understanding of these important concepts.

 Because children may not understand as clearly as adults how to cross the road safely, drivers in areas with lots of children such as school zones and pedestrian neighborhoods need to ensure they are driving slowly, paying careful attention, and taking steps to make sure they observe and stop for children.